 Cash flow is the lifeblood of most businesses.
 In the ideal world, it circulates smoothly.
 Customers pay their bills regularly which builds positive cash balances in your books.
 This cash is the money used to pay your suppliers, employees, and to fund your growth.
 That in turn, keeps your customers buying and paying.

-Basics of Cash Flow and Definitions
+Basics of cash flow and definitions

-It is helpful to understand the terms used when accountants, bankers and business owners talk about the cash flow process.
+It's helpful to understand the terms used when accountants, bankers and business owners talk about the cash flow process.

 - Cash flow: Quite simply, this is the way funds move in and out of your company.

 - Negative cash flow: This occurs when the cash outflow is greater than that coming in.
 This typically represents an unsatisfactory situation for any business.

 - Positive cash flow: This occurs when cash inflows from sales, accounts receivables or other sources are greater than cash outflows from salaries, accounts payable or other expenses.
 This is a healthy situation for any business.

 - Inflow: The movement of funds in to your cash account, usually from sales and accounts receivable.

 - Outflow: The movement of funds out of your accounts, usually from payroll, accounts payable and overhead.